Navoditamathur/Navoditamathur.github.io/_pages/about.md

 I am deeply interested in the emerging field of imageomics, which applies computer vision to biological data to extract species-level insights from images.
 My focus is on integrating diverse modalities—such as language, images, DNA sequence/barcodes and spatiotemporal data to develop a monitoring framework.

-My aim is to leverage these advanced technologies to monitor, predict, and protect ecosystems, contributing to global conservation efforts.
-By combining the latest in AI, machine learning, and data analysis, I aspire to create innovative tools that support biodiversity conservation and promote sustainable environmental practices.
+My aim is to harness advanced AI technologies to study, predict, and protect ecosystems.
+By bridging AI and biology, I aspire to create innovative tools that support biodiversity research.

 Key Research Projects
 ------